tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 executing the simulation,  ``Simulator::Run`` will return control back to the ``main`` function.
-When this happens, the script enters what can be called "Teardown Time," which is when the structures and objects created during setup and taken apart and released.
+When this happens, the script enters what can be called "Teardown Time," which is when the structures and objects created during setup are taken apart and released.

 Perhaps the most common mistake made in trying to use the tracing system is assuming that entities constructed dynamically during simulation time are